 Despite some of the wafers being supposedly the same size, I noticed that a lot varied in size a little bit.
 To account for this, and to hold them in place so they wouldn’t rattle or rotate, each wafer was individually measured and individual mounting spacers were laser cut out of 2mm thick black backing cardboard.
 Since the wafers are round, I modelled the top holding clips to look like the Chevrons that surround the Stargate.
 These Chevron clips were 3D-printed on a resin printer – resin printers might be normally slow but when you can print 18 clips at a time, they’re not only quicker than an FDM 3D printer, the end quality is far better too.

-The whole display piece was far too large (730mm high * 830mm wide) to be cut in one go on my local Brisbane Hackerpsace (HSBNE)’s laser cutter, so the piece was broken into 4 smaller pieces and glued together.
+The whole display piece was far too large (730mm high * 830mm wide) to be cut in one go on a laser cutter, so the piece was broken into 4 smaller pieces and glued together.
 A brutalist aesthetic was adopted for both the jigsaw-like interlocking lines as well as the whole shape.
-This worked well to hide some of the size limitations so I could get the maximum usable area possible out of the raw sheets of acrylic....Read more »
+This worked well to hide some of the size limitations so I could get the maximum usable area possible out of the raw sheets of acrylic.
+For instance, the notch cut out...Read more »